 If not for Meyer and Donovan’s coaching and recruiting abilities, UF doesn’t nab that rare two-title distinction.

-But as March Madness rolls around, I couldn’t help but wonder if and when lightning will strike twice at the same school again.
+But as March Madness rolled around in 2019, I couldn’t help but wonder if and when lightning will strike twice at the same school again.

-This year’s College Football Playoff winner, the Clemson Tigers, might not even make the NCAA Tournament and are a long shot to win it if they do.
+The previous year’s College Football Playoff winner, the Clemson Tigers, didn’t even make the NCAA Tournament and were a long shot to win it if they did.
 Cross them off the list.

-If you look at the last five years, schools that finished inside the AP college football poll’s top-10 rankings participated in the NCAA Tournament that season 20 times.
+If you looked at the previous five years, schools that finished inside the AP college football poll’s top-10 rankings participated in the NCAA Tournament that season 20 times.
 Here are the teams that made it past the Round of 32:

 2018: Clemson (No. 4 in football, lost in Sweet 16)